Get Up To 35% OFF & Free Delivery

 In this blog we are going to take a closer look at how to train dogs to use buttons, how this tool can help them to communicate with us, and how to go about putting a training programme in place.

 Push buttons operate by allowing you to electronically record sounds or words in your own voice, which your dog can then learn to press in order to communicate with you.
-The buttons could be words that you use regularly with your dog, as well as adding in a few new phrases that you want As an example, you may want to add in daily words like ‘walk’, ‘food’, ‘play’, and so on, and as your dog starts to get the hang of things, you can start to increase the number of buttons, perhaps with recording that focus on your dog’s emotional state, questions or words about their environment and surroundings.
+The process of choosing words is important – select words that are meaningful and motivating for your dog to help facilitate effective communication.
+The buttons could be words that you use regularly with your dog, as well as adding in a few new phrases that you want.
+As an example, you may want to add in daily words like ‘walk’, ‘food’, ‘play’, and so on, and as your dog starts to get the hang of things, you can start to increase the number of buttons, perhaps with recordings that focus on your dog’s emotional state, questions or words about their environment and surroundings.
+Introducing new buttons is a normal and necessary part of expanding your dog's communication toolkit, allowing them to express themselves more fully over time.

 Starting with familiar commands will help your dog get used to the idea of the buttons, as these are words that they hear everyday and already know what they mean.
+Repeatedly hearing words during training is essential, as dogs learn through exposure and listening during interactions.
 The great thing about teaching your dog to talk with buttons is that there are no limits to what you can include, allowing your pup to broaden their understanding and level of communication.
+Starting with a few buttons that represent high-frequency words, and choosing initial words your dog already knows and finds motivating, can help your dog learn to communicate more effectively.

 It is always better to start off small and then grow the number of buttons as your dog’s ability progresses.
 Trying to add too many new words or phrases too soon can just confuse your dog and hinder their progress.